 Obedience training is a must to help keep your dog under control when around your baby.
 Exercises like sit and place can be helpful in keeping your dog close to you while still attending to your baby.
-The sit and place commands can be easily and quickly taught with the Pro-Training Clicker, which comes with a complete guide showing you step-bystep how to teach your dog these useful exercises.
 If your dog has already gone through obedience training, consider taking another class to refresh his skills.
-If he has never had obedience training, find a local certified professional trainer and behavior specialist with whom you can take classes and who understands your new family situation and needs.
+If he has never had obedience training, find a local certified professional trainer with whom you can take classes and who understands your new family situation and needs.

 Try to expose your dog to many children in various age ranges in a safe, positive manner before your baby arrives.
 Ask friends or neighbors with children if they wouldn't mind letting your dog meet them.
 Make sure that the children you introduce are calm and gentle with your dog to minimize any excitement or anxiety.
 Have your dog sit, and if he is comfortable, have the children give him treats and calmly pet him.
 Do not force an introduction if either your dog or the child is uncomfortable in the situation.
 To do so can heighten the anxiety of the situation and make your dog more apprehensive of children.
-If you are unsure of how your dog will react to a child, have him wear a muzzle during the introduction until you are sure it is safe to take it off.
-Various types of comfortable cloth muzzles are available that are perfect for this type of introduction.
+If you are unsure of how your dog will react to a child, have him wear a muzzle during the introduction until you are sure that it is safe to take it off.
 First condition your dog to wearing a muzzle before attempting to introduce him to a child.
 You can do this by having your dog wear the muzzle around your home and periodically rewarding him with a treat for calm behavior.
 Once your dog is comfortable wearing the muzzle, proceed with introducing him to children.
 Using obedience commands, like sit, can also help to make introductions go more smoothly.